terrorizer1980/litmus/Home.md

 # Welcome to the solid-waffle wiki!

-Solid Waffle is a tool that helps you acceptance test your puppet content.
-Allowing you to test your module against a variety of OSes, and scenarios.
+Solid Waffle is a tool that helps you acceptance test puppet content.
+Testing a module against a variety of OSes, and deployment scenarios.
 This tool helps provision containers/images, install the Puppet agent, install a module and run tests with minimal effort.
 These commands, empower the user to run different workflows quickly and interactively.

 The following topics explains different user workflows and a high level overview.